Jonathan Lin

 Lin Pei-hsiang (林沛祥; born 14 May 1977), also known by his English name Jonathan Lin, is a Taiwanese politician.
 He served on the Keelung City Council from 2018 to 2024, when he was elected to the Legislative Yuan.

 Early life and education

-Jonathan Lin was born to politicians Lin Shui-mu and Hsu Shao-ping, and attended Er Xin High School in Keelung.
+Lin was born on May 14, 1977, in Keelung.
+His parents were politicians Lin Shui-mu and Hsu Shao-ping.
+He attended Er Xin High School in Keelung.

 Lin completed graduate and doctoral studies in the United States.
 He earned a Master of Business Administration (M.B.A.) from Loyola Marymount University, a Master of Public Administration (M.P.A.) from the University of Southern California, and his Doctor of Public Administration (D.P.A.) from the University of La Verne in La Verne, California, in 2009.
 His doctoral dissertation was titled, "Revitalizing Keelung Harbor: A study to improve competitiveness of an international port," and was completed under professor Susan Lomeli.
 After obtaining his doctorate, he conducted postdoctoral research at National Tsing Hua University.